Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 In this case, I will lay down with my eyes closed, until something seems motivating enough to get up and do.
 The important thing is that the motivation wells up from *me*, and is evaluated on an an even playing field, instead of having my attention yanked around my forces outside of me.

 Boredom / stimulation hunger -> Lay down with my eyes closed.

+###"Solid work" vs. "fluid work"

+Some work needs to be done in chunks, where other work and be done in small increments, filling the gap between other things.

+Writing projects where I have to load up the full context in my head, and once it is there I will feel pressure to get it down so that I don't loose it.

+I'll feel resistance to starting such projects unless I feel sure that I have enough time and space (and sometimes even then, because there's something inherently scary about opening up that [can of worms doesn't seem like quite the right metaphor].
+Once I've started, all the threads will be open.

 ##Appendixes